oshaughnessy/mu-wordpress/README.md

     export AWS_REGION=us-west-2

-Start up your pipeline, which will deploy to 2 environments, "dev" and "prod":
+Start up your pipeline, which will deploy to 2 environments, "test" and "prod":

     mu pipeline up